CSI Driver fsGroup Support

 CSI Drivers can indicate whether or not they support modifying a volume's ownership or permissions when the volume is being mounted.
 This can be useful if the CSI Driver does not support the operation, or wishes to re-use volumes with constantly changing permissions.

-See the design document for futher information.
+See the design document for further information.

 Example Usage

-is defined in the driver's spec.
-The following shows the hostpath driver with None
+When creating the CSI Driver object, fsGroupPolicy is defined in the driver's spec.
+The following shows the hostpath driver with None included, indicating that the volumes should not be modified when mounted:

 apiVersion: storage.k8s.io/v1